International relations since 1989: 2010s

-The decade began amid a global financial crisis and subsequent international recession dating from 2007.
-The resulting European sovereign-debt crisis became more pronounced early in the decade and continued to affect the possibility of a global economic recovery.
-Economic issues, such as austerity, inflation, and an increase in commodity prices, led to unrest in many countries, including the 15-M and Occupy movements.
-Unrest in some countries—particularly Arab Spring in the Arab world—evolved into revolutions in Tunisia, Egypt, and Bahrain as well as civil wars in Libya, Syria, and Yemen.
+The decade began with an economic recovery from the Great Recession.
+Global economic recovery accelerated during the latter half of the decade, fueled by robust consumer spending, increased investment in infrastructure, and the emergence of new technologies.
+However, the recovery developed unevenly.
+Socioeconomic crises caused by austerity, inflation, and an increase in commodity prices, led to unrest in many countries, including the 15-M and Occupy movements.
+Unrest in some countries in the Arab world evolved into revolutions in Tunisia, Egypt, and Bahrain as well as civil wars in Libya, Syria, and Yemen in a regional phenomenon that was commonly referred to as the Arab Spring.
+Meanwhile Europe had to grapple with a debt crises that was pronounced early in the decade.
 Shifting social norms saw a growth of LGBT rights and female representation.

-The United States continued to retain its global superpower.
-The emerging competitor was China, with its vast economic initiatives and military reforms.
-China sought to expand its influence in the South China Sea and in Africa, solidifying its position as an emerging global superpower.
-The worldwide competition between China and the U.S. coalesced into a "containment" effort and a trade war.

-Elsewhere in Asia, the two Koreas improved their relations after a prolonged crisis.
-The War on Terror continued as Osama bin Laden was assassinated by U.S. forces.
-The rise of the Islamic State of Iraq and the Levant extremist organisation in 2014 erased the borders between Syria and Iraq, resulting in a multinational intervention that also saw the demise of its leader.
+The United States continued to retain its superpower status while China sought to expand its influence in the South China Sea and in Africa through its economic initiatives and military reforms.
+It solidified its position as an emerging superpower despite conflicts caused by its territorial claims and internal security policies in Hong Kong, Xinjiang, and Tibet.
+These developments led the United States to implement a containment policy and initiate a trade war against China.
+Elsewhere in Asia, the two Koreas improved their relations after a prolonged crisis between the two countries.
+The War on Terror continued as a part of the U.S.'s continued military involvement in many parts of the world.
+U.S. forces killed Osama bin Laden and The rise of the Islamic State of Iraq and the Levant extremist organization in 2014 erased the Syria-Iraq border, resulting in a multinational intervention against it.
 In Africa, South Sudan broke away from Sudan, and mass protests and various coups d'état saw longtime strongmen deposed.
-In the US, Donald Trump became president.
-He called for "America First," reduced ties to NATO and other allies, and started a trade war with China.
-He was defeated for reelection in 2020, and Washington resumed its traditional ties.

-The European Union experienced a migrant crisis in the middle of the decade and the historic United Kingdom EU membership referendum followed by withdrawal negotiations during its later years.
-Under President Vladimir Putin, Russia asserted itself in international affairs annexing Crimea in 2014 and engaging in conflict in Ukraine and Georgia.
-Putin also suppressed dissent inside Russia.
+In the U.S., celebrity businessman Donald Trump was elected president amid an international wave of populism and neo-nationalism.
+The European Union experienced a migrant crisis in the middle of the decade and withdrawal of the United Kingdom as a member state following the historic United Kingdom EU membership referendum.
+Russia attempted to assert itself in international affairs, annexing Crimea in 2014.

 Information technology progressed, with smartphones becoming widespread.
 The Internet of things saw substantial growth during the 2010s due to advancements in wireless networking devices, mobile telephony, and cloud computing.
 Advancements in data processing and the rollout of 4G broadband allowed data and information to disperse among domains at paces never before seen while online resources such as social media facilitated phenomena such as the Me Too movement and the rise of slacktivism, Woke culture and online call-out culture.
 Online nonprofit organisation WikiLeaks gained international attention for publishing classified information on topics including Guantánamo Bay, Syria, the Afghan and Iraq wars, and United States diplomacy.
 Edward Snowden blew the whistle on global surveillance, raising awareness on the role governments and private entities have in mass surveillance and information privacy.